gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Is referred to as "a *very* alpha female"
 -   Bluster and Bravo Gruff (minor antagonists): twin goats, cousins of Gumption, and the town bullies
     -   They serve as minor antagonists to Gumption
--   Miz Tumbly (minor antagonist): a donkey schoolteacher who wants to be mayor and is prejudiced against bots
+-   Miz Nabbles (minor antagonist): a donkey schoolteacher who wants to be mayor and is prejudiced against bots
 -   Dockety (ally): Dockety-One Forty-Bee is the unofficial leader of the bots that have settled near Rusty Bridge
     -   It takes its responsibilities as leader very seriously (mirrors Maddy's elder sibling syndrome)
     -   Character arc: accepts that being a leader is not the same as re-creating Consensus